 CMS guidance to facilities on providing non-emergent care (PDF download)

 CDC has released guidance for office buildings

-AMA has created a guide to reopening practices (PDF download)
+AMA has created “A physician guide to keeping your practice open during COVID-19” (PDF download)

 AAD has assembled links to guidance from other specialty societies (PDF download)

 Step 1: Understand your community’s rate of COVID-19 prevalence

 Communities with greater prevalence will require more stringent procedures, while those with a lower incidence of COVID-19 may function in a different manner.

 The federal government has stated that a downward trajectory of documented cases over a 14-day period should occur before opening practices to elective visits and procedures.
 However, most states have “opened” to various degrees in spite of rising case numbers, allowing elective visits and procedures to proceed.